Drakes Supermarkets

 Drakes Supermarkets is a privately owned Australian independent retail chain based in South Australia.

-Named after Roger Drake who opened the first store in Mitcham, Adelaide in 1974, Drakes has since expanded to become Australia's largest independent supermarket chain, operating over 60 stores in South Australia and Queensland.
+Named after Roger Drake who opened the first store in Mitcham, Adelaide in 1974, Drakes has since expanded to become one of Australia's largest independent supermarket chains, operating 75 stores in South Australia and Queensland.
 Drakes has an online shopping website which delivers groceries from eight stores in South Australia and one store in Queensland.
-It also has an online store for corporate platters called "Drakes' Little Site of Platters".
+It also has an online store for corporate platters called "Drakes' Little Site of Platters.
+This was rebranded to Feed me by Drakes in 2021, feedme.drakes.com.au".

-Drakes also operates two newsagencies and three Cellarbrations liquor stores in South Australia.
+Drakes also operates two newsagencies and five Cellarbrations liquor stores in South Australia.

 As of 2013 the company had an annual turnover of AUS $1 billion.
 The company employs over 5,500 staff nationally and was the largest owner of Foodland stores until it split from the brand in 2019.

 History

 Establishment

 Drakes Supermarkets began trading in 1974 when Roger Drake, a former Coles/Myer manager, started his own three-aisle supermarket in Mitcham.
 Known as Jack and Jill's, he bought the store for only $29,000 and employed four people.

 That store proved successful and in 1977, he bought his second store at Torrensville.
 This was his first full-size supermarket.